abenga/valagtk3tutorial/content/chapter-07-the-button-widget/07-button-widgets.md

 ## Normal Buttons

-We've almost seen all there is to see of the button widget.
+A button (the `Gtk.Button` widget) is a widget that emits a signal when clicked on.
+We've almost seen all there is to see of the button widget .
 It's pretty simple, as seen from previous examples.

-There is however more than one way to create a button.
-You can use the `Gtk.Button()` to create a blank button (it is then up to you to pack labels and graphics into this button), `Gtk.Button.new_with_label()` or `Gtk.Button.new_with_mnemonic()` to create a button containing a textual label, or `Gtk.Button.new_from_stock()` to create a button containing the image and text from a stock item.
+There is more than one way to create a button:

+1. You can use the `Gtk.Button()` creates a blank button.
+It is then up to you to pack labels and graphics into this button, usually using the `add()` callback.

+2.  `Gtk.Button.new_with_label()` and `Gtk.Button.new_with_mnemonic()` creates a
+    button containing a textual label.

+3.  `Gtk.Button.new_with_mnemonic()` creates a button containing a textual label containing a *mnemonic*.
+Mnemonics are underlined characters in the label, used for keyboard navigation.
+Mnemonics are created by providing a string with an underscore before the mnemonic character, such as "`_File`".

 Here's an example of using `Gtk.Button.new()` to create a button with an image and a label in it.
 I've broken up the code to create a box from the rest so you